OpenSees/OpenSeesDocumentation/source/user/manual/model/elements/InertiaTruss.rst

 .. note::

-The valid queries to an InertiaTruss element when creating an ElementRecorder object are 'force' and ‘relAccel’, which output the axial force or relative acceleration between two end-nodes in local coordinates (along the element)
+..The valid queries to an InertiaTruss element when creating an ElementRecorder object are 'force' and ‘relAccel’, which output the axial force or relative acceleration between two end-nodes in local coordinates (along the element)
-This element has been tested for modal analysis and nonlinear time history analysis
+..This element has been tested for modal analysis and nonlinear time history analysis

 .. admonition:: Example